atom/snippets/README.md

 `$` followed by a number are the tabs stops which can be cycled between by pressing `tab` once a snippet has been triggered.

-The above example adds a `log` snippet to JavaScript files that would expad to.
+The above example adds a `log` snippet to JavaScript files that would expand to.

 ```js